 - A copy of your Exhibit Appendix if you filed one.

 - A copy of anything else you filed.

 - Electronic: If the other party is registered with the court's e-service program, you will be able to electronically serve the documents at the time of filing.

 - By Mail: If the other party has not registered with eFileNV, you will have to send the documents through the U.S. Mail (you can send them by regular mail, there is no need to send them by certified mail).
-If you do not know where the other parent lives, check with the court to find out what address the court has for the person.
-You are expected to mail the documents to any address the court has listed for the person, plus any other addresses where you think the person is living.

 You can find answers to common questions about service on the Frequently Asked Questions: Service page.